 What’s surprising though is how few borrowers actually know that this is possible.
 In our recent student loan refinancing survey, we found that half of borrowers were unaware they could refinance their student loans multiple times.
-On top of that, 40 percent of survey respondents only shopped at one lender.
+On top of that, 40% of survey respondents only shopped at one lender.

-Student loan refinancing is all about reducing your interest rates, but it comes with a price.
+Student loan refinancing is all about reducing your interest rates by getting a new loan, but it comes with a price.
 You’ll give up federal protections, like income-driven repayment and student loan forgiveness.
 So it’s important to make the most out of your interest rate reduction.

 - Possibly refinancing more than once.

 Many times checking your prospective rate has no impact on your credit, so you can check various lenders to find the best rate.
 Of course, the rate you’re given is dependent on your credit.
+So for example, if you have a good credit score, you may be able to get more favorable loan terms and rates.
 But one lender may still be able to offer a better rate than another.

 Why Refinancing More Than Once Makes Sense

-It can be worthwhile to refinance even if you score a one percent drop on your interest rate.
+It can be worthwhile to refinance.
+Even if you score a 1% drop on your interest rate as it can save you a lot over the life of the loan.
 If you’re happy with your lender, you might wonder why you should refinance more than once.
 Here are a few reasons: